Section 5.3 has four parts. Select a link from the list below for more information about each topic

 Some people make their will themselves or get assistance from friends or family.
 However, it is best to get professional advice to ensure that a proper capacity assessment is undertaken.
 This will provide a future safeguard if the will is challenged on the grounds of lack of capacity.

-An assessment of a person's capacity to make a will is usually done by a legal practitioner, Public Trustee or Trustee Corporation employee or local court registrar when instructions are given to make the will and again when the will is signed.
+An assessment of a person's capacity to make a will is usually done by a legal practitioner, NSW Trustee and Guardian or Trustee Corporation employee when instructions are given to make the will and again when the will is signed.

 This is what you are looking for when you are assessing whether a person has the capacity to make a will, (testamentary capacity):